walac/walac.github.io/_posts/2021-06-24-kernel-crashes.md

 ---[ end trace 0000000000000002 ]---
 ```

-The log is bigger than that but for this post only this part is worth.
+The log is bigger than that but for this post only this part is worthy.
 The warning reported is from
 [this code fragment](https://git.kernel.org/pub/scm/linux/kernel/git/rt/linux-rt-devel.git/tree/kernel/softirq.c?h=linux-5.12.y-rt-rebase#n173)
 <sup>[1](#ft1)</sup>: